fdesjardins/bunyan-postgres-stream/readme.md

 Type: `object`

+One of the following:
-A valid node-postgres connection options object.
+- a valid node-postgres connection options object
+- an initialized knex.js instance (see [examples/knex.js](./examples/knex.js))

 ##### tableName